RoverRobotics/roverpro-firmware/README.md

 If you are not using MPLAB IDE, you can deploy a hex file with the standalone [PICkit 3 Programmer Application v3.10](http://ww1.microchip.com/downloads/en/DeviceDoc/PICkit3%20Programmer%20Application%20v3.10.zip).

-1. If the program says "The PICkit 3 has no Operating System" browse to select an OS hex file for PicKit3.
-Mine is at `C:\Program Files (x86)\Microchip\PICkit 3 v3\PK3OSV020005.hex`
+1. If the program says "The PICkit 3 has no Operating System", unplug it from the rover and browse to select an OS hex file for PicKit3Mine is at `C:\Program Files (x86)\Microchip\PICkit 3 v3\PK3OSV020005.hex`
 2. File -> Import Hex -> (choose hex file)
 3. Click the Write button